-We have highly liquid fixed and variable income investments classified as cash equivalents, which are placed primarily in money market funds, time deposits, and commercial paper.
+We have highly liquid fixed and variable income investments classified as cash equivalents, which are placed primarily in time deposits and money market funds.
 These investments are classified as held-to-maturity based on our positive intent and ability to hold the securities to maturity.
 We value these investments at their original purchase prices plus interest that has accrued at the stated rate.
 The value of our investments is not subject to material interest rate risk.
 However, changes in interest rates would impact the interest income derived from our investments.
-We earned interest income of \$5 million in fiscal 2014.
+We earned interest income of \$6 million in fiscal 2015.

-(2) The average interest rate for all periods presented was calculated based on the Tokyo Interbank Offered Rate plus a fixed margin as of January 31, 2015.
+(2) The average interest rate for all periods presented was calculated based on the Tokyo Interbank Offered Rate plus a fixed margin as of January 30, 2016.
 As the interest rate for the term loan is variable, it is subject to change for all periods presented.